 Also from Lost: When Jack beat up Ben.

-BuffySpinoffAngel had one its first season when a man implied to be pimp that tries to seduce Faith.
+BuffySpinoffAngel had one its first season with a man implied to be a pimp that tries to seduce Faith.
 She stabs him, leaving him hospitalized, then steals the keys to his house and moves in while he's hospitalized.
-Similarly, a season 2 episode had a telekinetic woman who had trouble controlling her powers accidentally cause a dumpster to sqash two men to death, but since those men had been planning to rape her, Cordelia says the men are "better off squashed".
+Similarly, a season 2 episode had a telekinetic woman who had trouble controlling her powers accidentally cause a dumpster to squash two men to death, but since those men had been planning to rape her, Cordelia says the men are "better off squashed".

 Katherine of The Vampire Diaries is almost certainly the most evil and dangerous character on the show.
-At least until Klaus arrived.
+At least until Klaus arrived — and don't get us started on Silas.
 But since her first on-screen act of villainy was to stab "Uncle" John Gilbert, well...

 Featured in House when Chase indirectly kills the dictator.
 Everybody in the audience agrees with him that Dibala should have died, and the media coverage of the event is entirely positive, noting the hope that that would bring to the country, but Foreman and a priest tell him that he did a horrible, horrible thing and Cameron divorces him over it.